Driven Atoms and Molecules as Coherent Attosecond Waveform Processors

-Finally, we explore two approaches to generate pulses with ultrahigh modulation frequencies.
-Such pulses are required for performing arithmetic operations at attosecond resolution as well as for a variety of purposes, including high-rate data transmission, encryption, and probing ultra-fast phenomena.
+Finally, we propose two approaches to generate pulses with attosecond modulation frequencies.
+Such pulses are required for performing arithmetic operations at ultrahigh resolution as well as for a variety of purposes, including high-rate data transmission, secure communication, and probing ultra-fast phenomena.
 We start with the transform-limited femtosecond pulses at hand, which are Gaussian.
-Differentiation of the envelope can be performed with attosecond resolution by employing translation stages with attosecond precision \cite{chen2025attosecond}, followed by interference with the wave itself as explained above.
-We can proceed in this manner to generate the high-order Hermite-Gaussian modes given by $\psi_m(x)=-1^m\frac{d^m}{dx^m}e^{-x^2}$ via $\frac{d}{dx}e^{-x^{2}}e^{ik x}=-2xe^{-x^{2}}e^{ik x}+ik e^{-x^{2}}e^{ik x}\overset{\mathrm{interference}}{\rightarrow}-2xe^{-x^{2}}e^{ik x},$ $\frac{d}{dx}2xe^{-x^{2}}e^{ik x}=f'g+fg'\overset{\mathrm{interference}}{\rightarrow}f'g ,$ where $f=2xe^{-x^2}, \,\,g=e^{ikx},$ and the second interference was generated using the output of the first.
+Differentiation of the envelope can be performed with attosecond resolution by employing translation stages with attosecond precision \cite{chen2025attosecond}, followed by interference with the wave itself as proposed above.
+We can proceed in this manner to generate the high-order Hermite-Gaussian modes \cite{asghari2008proposal} given by $\psi_m(x)=-1^m\frac{d^m}{dx^m}e^{-x^2}$ via $\frac{d}{dt}e^{-(\xi/\tau)^{2}}e^{i\omega \xi}=-2\frac{\xi}{\tau^2} e^{-(\xi/\tau)^{2}}e^{i\omega \xi}+i\omega e^{-(\xi/\tau)^{2}}e^{i\omega \xi}\overset{\mathrm{interference}}{\rightarrow}-2\frac{\xi}{\tau^2} e^{-(\xi/\tau)^{2}}e^{i\omega \xi},$ $\frac{d}{dt}2\frac{\xi}{\tau^2} e^{-(\xi/\tau)^{2}}e^{i\omega \xi}=f'g+fg'\overset{\mathrm{interference}}{\rightarrow}f'g ,$ where $\xi=t-x/c,$ $f=2\frac{\xi}{\tau^2} e^{-(\xi/\tau) ^2}, \,\,g=e^{i\omega\xi},$ and the second interference was generated using the output of the first.
 Thus, we can perform consecutive differentiations to generate this set of functions that span space.
-To construct any desired function $h(x)$ at ultrahigh modulation frequencies, we can utilize a superposition of these orthogonal Hermite-Gaussian modes, where the coefficients are given by $c_m=\int \psi_m(x') h(x')dx'.$ A second approach to generate desired pulses at ultrahigh modulation frequencies would be to integrate a window or step function multiplied by $e^{i\omega t}$ consecutively with the desired weights so that one could construct a desired pulse using the Taylor series expansion.
-While this has been discussed in Ref. \cite{farhi2024generating} in the context of resonant cavities, here our integrator would be an atom or molecule, enabling significantly higher modulation frequencies.
-This approach entails the challenge of generating the step or window function at such high modulation frequencies.
-However, recent works have aimed at generating such functions based on two-photon absorption as well as other mechanisms \cite{venkataraman2011few,yavuz2006all,dawes2005all}.
+To construct any desired function $h(x)$ at ultrahigh modulation frequencies, we can utilize a superposition of these orthogonal Hermite-Gaussian modes, where the coefficients are given by $c_m=\int \psi_m(x') h(x')dx'.$ A second approach to generate desired pulses at ultrahigh modulation frequencies would be to integrate a window or step function multiplied by $e^{i\omega t}$ consecutively with the corresponding weights so that one could construct a pulse using a Taylor series expansion.
+While this has been discussed in Ref. \cite{farhi2024generating} in the context of optical cavities, here our integrator is an atom or molecule, enabling significantly higher modulation frequencies.
+This approach entails the challenge of generating the initial step or window function at such high modulation frequencies.
+Fortunately, an atom naturally transforms femtosecond Gaussian pulses to such functions, offering a straightforward approach for femtosecond optical switching as shown in Fig. 1 (b) \cite{venkataraman2011few,yavuz2006all,dawes2005all}.